-Samsung Delays Launch Of Folding Phone After Reviewers Found Broken Screens
+Samsung Delays Launch Of $2,000 Folding Phone After Reviewers Find Broken Screens

 "The day I got the phone, I began peeling at an edge of it.
 I thought it was like any other Samsung Galaxy S10 model—the company now ships its priciest phones with screen protectors that are fine to remove.
 I opted not to go all the way, out of fear I would scratch up a gadget more expensive than my MacBook.
 But 48 hours in, that peeled corner was starting to curl up like the edge of a Band-Aid you wore in the shower."

-CNBC said it did not remove the layer but that the screen on its copy of the Fold flickered.
+CNBC said that it did not remove the layer but that the screen on its Fold flickered.
 "A review unit given to CNBC by Samsung is ... completely unusable after just two days of use," CNBC's Todd Haselton wrote.

-The Verge's Dieter Bohn reported that the screen on his copy broke after a one day of use.
+The Verge's Dieter Bohn reported that the screen on his Fold broke after one day of use.
 "You can see a small bulge right on the crease of my Galaxy Fold review unit.
 It's just enough to slightly distort the screen, and I can feel it under my finger," he wrote.

 After one day of use... pic.twitter.com/VjDlJI45C9— Steve Kovach (@stevekovach) April 17, 2019

 Samsung said initial findings showed that the issues "could be associated with impact on the top and bottom exposed areas of the hinge.
-There was also an instance where substances found inside the device affected the display performance.
+There was also an instance where substances found inside the device affected the display performance."

 "We will take measures to strengthen the display protection," the company said.
 "We will also enhance the guidance on care and use of the display including the protective layer so that our customers get the most out of their Galaxy Fold."

-This is not the first problem Samsung has had with phones.
+This is not the first problem that Samsung has had with phones.
 In 2016, the company recalled 2.5 million of its high-end Galaxy Note 7 after its batteries caught fire.

-And in 2014, rival Apple had to deal with reports from users who found their iPhone 6 and 6 Plus could bend in their pants pockets.
+And in 2014, rival Apple had to deal with reports from users who found that the iPhone 6 and 6 Plus could bend in their pants' pockets.